aleszu/text-mining-course/README.md

 ![img](img/sentiment_sou_afinn.png)

-**Question:** What other insights might you want to communicate alongside this chart?
+**Question:** What labels or other insights might you want to communicate along with this chart?

 ## Activity

 You have the "labMT" dictionary.
-Swap it in for "afinn" in the inner_join() function and try to recreate the scatterplot with the labMT-scored speeches.
+Swap it in for "afinn" in the inner_join() function and recreate the scatterplot with labMT-scored speeches.

 **Question:** What difference do you notice when the speeches are scored with the labMT dictionary?

-## Applying sentiment analysis to social media
+## Bonus: Applying sentiment analysis to social media

 Now, let's recreate the sentiment analysis my graduate student Floris Wu and I performed for [Roll Call on Senate candidate tweets](https://www.rollcall.com/news/campaigns/lead-midterms-twitter-republicans-went-high-democrats-went-low) in the lead-up to the 2018 midterms.